Back to Blog

 In a previous post, I offered some practical tips on ensuring that your nonprofit events maximize donor, volunteer and prospect relationships and help move them forward (and how to deal with challenges here).

-But much of this can start even earlier - at the invitation stage.
+But more success can happen if you and your team start even earlier - at the invitation stage.

 What typically happens for an event is that we invite those who invited last year (or up to three years back), generous donors, faithful supporters, board members.
 This could be for a gala, golf tournament or other event with an invitation and where you are creating an invitation list.

 • Take a look at the list of prospects and lapsed donors - Whether you have a major gift team or are in a one-person shop, you likely have a list of lapsed donors to re-engage and prospects to try to engage.
 Who among these people might be interested in attending this event?
 Is there someone who could be invited by a board member, Ambassador or other key volunteer to join their table or foursome?
 Use a critical eye.
-Of course, you should have a strategy for each of these people, but perhaps you haven't yet had time.
+Of course, you should have a strategy for each of these people, but if you haven't yet created one for a specific donor or prospect, now is the time!
 For some, attending an event with peers may be preferable to accepting a meeting request from a fundraiser.
 Be strategic.
 Personalize.
 Think about choosing from these lists, but no more than 5 - 10% of your total invitation pool.

-• Former board members and other "family" - I've worked in many nonprofits where, when I ask how engaged former board members are as donors, volunteers, or event just "evangelists" for the cause, just shyly say, "Well.... we haven't kept them as close as we would like."
-These are individuals who cared enough to guide your organization!
+• Former board members and other "family" - I've worked in many nonprofits where, when I ask how engaged former board members are as donors, volunteers, or event just "evangelists" for the cause, they say, "Well.... we haven't kept them as close as we would like."
+These are leaders (former leaders) who cared enough to guide your organization!
 Did you just drop them after their term ended if they didn't continue (or begin) as donors?
 Stop and change course.
 Think about this group and carefully consider who to cultivate.
 If you just invite them as a group with a regular invitation without a personal touch, they are likely to be offended - and continue to stay away.

 • Current donors - Who on your list are you working to move closer to your organization?
 Perhaps you are considering asking Donor A to join the board.
 Maybe Donor B has expressed interest in a specific program.
 Or Donor C is someone you want to introduce to a specific staff member or program leader.
 These individuals should also get a special note on the invitation encouraging them to come.